February 1986 Reform the Armed Forces Movement coup: Last stand and the beginning of the People Power Revolution

 Later that evening, Marcos went on air and revealed that Captain Morales had been caught and arrested, and that Enrile's coup plot had been foiled.
 In another press conference the following morning, Marcos also showed Malajacan, Aromin, and Brillantes, who had also been arrested.

-Marcos ordered the arrest of all the leaders of the RAM plot, but even as Marcos staged his press briefing to present Morales on the evening of February 22, civilian supporters of Corazon Aquino were already en route to Epifanio de Los Santos Avenue in between Camps Aguinaldo and Camp Crame to help protect the coup plotters.
+Marcos ordered the arrest of all the leaders of the RAM plot, but even as Marcos staged his press briefing to present Morales on the evening of February 22, civilian supporters of Corazon Aquino were already en route to EDSA in between Camps Aguinaldo and Camp Crame to help protect the coup plotters.
 The RAM coup plot had been quashed, but the People Power Revolution had begun.

 Legacy

-The Feruary 1989 RAM coup is notable for being the first major military action set in motion by the Reform the Armed Forces Movement, and for advancing the timeline of the People Power Revolution, which would otherwise have taken the form of a civil disobedience campaign led by Aquino, who had refused to back down after the revealed cheating in the 1986 Philippine presidential election.
+The February 1986 RAM coup is notable for being the first major military action set in motion by the Reform the Armed Forces Movement, and for advancing the timeline of the People Power Revolution, which would otherwise have taken the form of a civil disobedience campaign led by Aquino, who had refused to back down after the revealed cheating in the 1986 Philippine presidential election.